mlswg/mls-protocol/draft-ietf-mls-protocol.md

 application, this can then allow the attacker to join the group with the compromised member's identity.
-For example, if a group has enabled external parties to join via external commits, then an attacker that has compromised a member's signature key could use an external commit to insert themselves into the group -- even using a "resync"-style external commit to replace the compromised member in the group.
+For example, if a group has enabled external parties to join via external commits, then an attacker that has compromised a member's signature key could use an external Commit to insert themselves into the group -- even using a "resync"-style external Commit to replace the compromised member in the group.

 Applications can mitigate the risks of signature key compromise using pre-shared